SohamJog/reliable-broadcast-protocols/benchmark/README.md

 This may take a long time as the command will first update all instances.
 The commands `fab stop` and `fab start` respectively stop and start the testbed without destroying it (it is good practice to stop the testbed when not in use as AWS can be quite expensive); and `fab destroy` terminates all instances and destroys the testbed.
 Note that, depending on the instance types, AWS instances may take up to several minutes to fully start or stop.
 The command `fab info` displays a nice summary of all available machines and information to manually connect to them (for debug).

-### Step 5.
+### Step 6.
 Run a benchmark
-After setting up the testbed, running a benchmark on AWS is similar to running it locally (see [Run Local Benchmarks](https://github.com/akhilsb/hashrand-rs/tree/master/benchmark#local-benchmarks)).
-Locate the task `remote` in [fabfile.py](https://github.com/akhilsb/hashrand-rs/blob/master/benchmark/fabfile.py):
+After setting up the testbed, running a benchmark on AWS is similar to running it locally.
+Locate the task `remote` in [fabfile.py](https://github.com/SohamJog/add-rbc/blob/main/benchmark/fabfile.py):
 ```python
 @task
 def remote(ctx):